Embedding strategies for business data - why generic models fall short

 Your embedding strategy needs somewhere to live.
 The choice matters more than most realize.

 Weaviate handles hybrid search, combining traditional database queries with vector operations.
-When you need both exact matches and semantic search, or when you are working with multiple data types simultaneously, Weaviate makes sense.
+Version 1.34 added flat index support and rotational quantization.
+When you need both exact matches and semantic search, or when you’re working with multiple data types simultaneously, Weaviate makes sense.
 Companies running on-premise for compliance reasons pick this option.

 Chroma works well for prototyping and smaller teams.
+Version 1.4.1 reports median search latency around 20ms for 100K vectors.
 Simple Python integration.
 Minimal setup.
-Perfect when you are learning or testing approaches before committing to production infrastructure.
+Perfect when you’re learning or testing approaches before committing to production infrastructure.

 The ROI calculation for semantic search is straightforward.
 If your team spends 2 hours daily searching for information, and you reduce that by 30%, the productivity gains pay for infrastructure quickly.
-Some companies report 1,150% ROI in the first year.
+Some companies report substantial ROI in the first year, though actual returns depend heavily on implementation quality and organizational adoption.

 Making it work for your business

-Domain-specific embeddings are not optional if you want accurate retrieval on specialized business data.
+Domain-specific embeddings aren’t optional if you want accurate retrieval on specialized business data.

 Then test systematically.
 Grab a few hundred representative documents.
 Try both general-purpose and specialized embeddings if they exist for your domain.
 Measure retrieval accuracy on real queries your team runs.

 The performance gap will tell you whether fine-tuning makes sense.
-If you are seeing less than 60% accuracy with generic embeddings, specialization will help.
-If you are already hitting 80%+ accuracy, you might be fine with what you have.
+If you’re seeing less than 60% accuracy with generic embeddings, specialization will help.
+If you’re already hitting 80%+ accuracy, you might be fine with what you have.

 Fine-tuning takes 1,000-5,000 examples minimum.
-Tools like LlamaIndex can generate synthetic training data from your documents, making this easier than it used to be.
+Tools can generate synthetic training data from your documents, making this easier than it used to be.

 Chunk size needs testing too.
 Start at 512 tokens, then try 256 and 1,024.
 See what retrieval accuracy looks like at each level.
 Your data will tell you what works.

 Deploy incrementally.
-Do not rebuild everything at once.
+Don’t rebuild everything at once.
 Pick one high-value use case, optimize embeddings for that specific workflow, measure improvement, then expand.

-The companies getting semantic search right are not the ones with the fanciest models.
-They are the ones who matched their embedding approach to their actual data.
+The companies getting semantic search right aren’t the ones with the fanciest models.
+They’re the ones who matched their embedding approach to their actual data.

 About the Author